colmhaugh/Album-Covers-Memory-Game/README.md

 - __Memory Game__

   - In this section there are 12 divs.
 Each div has 2 images to represent a card.
 There are an image of a music note at the front of the card and at the back of the card there is an image of the album cover.
 I have used data- value to link the pairs of cards.
   - The player selects a card, then tries to select the matching pair.
 If the user is corret the cards will stay faced up.
-If they don't match, the cards will flip cack over.
+If they don't match, the cards will flip back over.
-  - The player selects a card, then tries to select the matching pair.
-If the user is corret the cards will stay faced up.
-If they don't match, the cards will flip cack over.
+  - When the game is over another modal will appear with text depending on the ammount of incorrect guesses.

 ![Memory Game Cards down](https://github.com/colmhaugh/Album-Covers-Memory-Game/blob/main/assets/images/readmeimages/MemoryGameCards.JPG)
 ![Memory Game Cards down](https://github.com/colmhaugh/Album-Covers-Memory-Game/blob/main/assets/images/readmeimages/MemoryGameCardsAlbums.JPG)